MikeAgb/LeetCode/README.md

 The test cases are generated so that the answer can fit in a 32-bit integer.

+## 378. Kth Smallest Element in a Sorted Matrix (Medium)

+Given an n x n matrix where each of the rows and columns is sorted in ascending order, return the kth smallest element in the matrix.
+Note that it is the kth smallest element in the sorted order, not the kth distinct element.
+You must find a solution with a memory complexity better than O(n2).

 ## 395. Longest Substring with At Least K Repeating Characters (Medium)

 Given a string s and an integer k, return the length of the longest substring of s such that the frequency of each character in this substring is greater than or equal to k.